ajdedeaux/mattresspickupnow/replit.md

 - One-tap optimized with no extra color styling or gradients on inputs
 - Focus on functionality over decoration for maximum user efficiency

+**Standard Page Flow (January 2025):**
+- Fixed message builder to show complete context first (logo, header, message preview)
+- Users can orient themselves and see the big picture before committing to input
+- Requires intentional tap on "Enter your name" button to begin input flow
+- Removed redundant bottom navigation when top back button is visible
+- Follows consistent UX pattern across all application steps

 ### January 2025 - Premium UI Polish & Clean Design Implementation

 **Button Enhancement (Complete):**